Renewable Energy BSc (Hons)

 Student Full-time Part-time

-UK, Ireland*, Channel Islands or Isle of Man £9,250 per year Request fee information
+UK, Ireland*, Channel Islands or Isle of Man 2025/26 fees TBC

 Not available

-International £19,850 per year Not available
+2024/25 fees - £19,850 per year

-If you choose to do a work placement2, you should consider travel and living costs to cover this.
-There is also a tuition fee3 of £1,250 that will cover your academic support throughout your placement year.
+If you choose to study this course with a professional placement2 or study abroad year, you will need to pay a tuition fee3 of £1,250 to cover your academic support throughout your placement year.

-For advice and guidance on tuition fees and student loans visit our Undergraduate Finance page and see The University’s Tuition Fee and Refund Terms and Conditions.
+For advice and guidance on tuition fees and student loans visit our Undergraduate Finance page and see the university’s Tuition Fee and Refund Terms and Conditions.

-We offer a range of International scholarships to students all over the world.
+We offer a range of international scholarships to students all over the world.
 For more information, visit our International Scholarships page.

 Tuition fees cover the cost of your teaching, assessments, facilities and support services.
 There may be additional costs not covered by this fee such as accommodation and living costs, recommended reading books, stationery, printing and re-assessments should you need them.
-Find out what's included in your tuition costs.

 The following are additional costs not included in the tuition fees:

-• Any costs associated with securing, attending or completing a placement (whether in the UK or abroad).
+• any costs associated with securing, attending or completing a placement (whether in the UK or abroad).

 Other additional costs